 Distance Boston – New York: 3 h 30′

-New York needs no introduction.
+The City needs no introduction, New York is famous for so many things.
 The American metropolis is on the top of the bucket lists of many travelers when it comes to cities to visit.

 Spending 4 days in New York can only be a preview, a trailer, or a small fragment of everything that this huge, diverse, and generous city can offer in terms of places to visit and experiences to have.